Sebastián de Albero: 30 Sonatas for Harpsichord

 Sebastián de Albero Biography

-Sebastián de Albero, was born in Roncal, Navarro, Spain, on 14 June 1722, and died in Madrid, Spain, on 30 March 1756.
+Sebastián de Albero, was born in Roncal, Navarra, Spain, on 10 June 1722, and died in Madrid, Spain, on 30 March 1756.
 In 1734 he entered the choir at the Cathedral of Pamplona, where he remained until 1739.
-What he did between 1739 and 1746, or perhaps 1748, when he took over the post of organist of the Royal Chapel in Madrid, is not known, but he obviously received thorough musical training, and demonstrated considerable talent, to have acquired the post at such a young age.
-At some point Albero studied with the organist and composer José Elías (c.
-1678–1755), who had come to Madrid in 1725 from Barcelona, and whose long organ fugues may have influenced those of Albero.
+His activities between 1739 and 1746, when he was awarded the post of organist of the Royal Chapel in Madrid, are not known, but he must have shown considerable musical training and talent to have acquired the post in his 23rd year.
+Albero had studied with the organist and composer José Elías (c.
+1678–1755), who had come to Madrid in 1725 from Barcelona.